Dwaipayan-Mondal/Graphical-tkinter-project/README.md

-# Graphical-tkinter-project
+# Solving-Linear-Equations-Graphically-using-Python-Tkinter
-solving linear equations using tkinter
+This is an attempt to solve linear equations in two variables by plotting graphs using Python Tkinter.